Poems about mental health & chronic pain– & despite them!

 That’s all I’ve got this time!
 But for more media goodness, check out the quote pages I linked up top.
 Pin this so you remember it’s here, then scroll down for posts re: other media about chronic pain and/or mental health.
 Finally, share your faves with me!
 Once you find something great, I’d love to read it.
 And next year’s National Mental Health Awareness Month will be here before you know it!

-On a brown background of scribbles and a scrapbook aesthetic, text reads "for national mental health month, 6 beautiful poems about mental health & poems about chronic pain, janetjay.com"
+On a grey background of scribbles and a scrapbook aesthetic, text reads "6 (with 6 crossed out and 13 written) beautiful poems about mental health & poems about chronic pain, janetjay.com"

 Finally, here’s that slideshow version of “I Know You Want To Lie By The Roadside But the Wolves Are Coming, Sweetheart”